Stormtroopers of Death: Reunions and Bigger Than the Devil (1992–2002)

 S.O.D. reformed for a one-off gig in New York City in 1992, which was recorded and released as the live album Live at Budokan.
 The record featured most songs from the Speak English or Die album, a few songs from the demo and covers of Ministry, Nirvana and Fear.
+In 1996, S.O.D. reunited to play opposite Biohazard at Irving Plaza, in New York City, for a benefit for Dana Cavalera, to solve his murder.
 In 1997, S.O.D. reunited again to play the Milwaukee Metal Fest.
 They played their first European gig at the With Full Force festival in Germany, and in 1999 they released their second studio album, titled Bigger Than the Devil.
 Its hardcore metal and black humor was welcomed by fans and the band toured again in the late 1990s.
 Bigger Than the Devil featured the original S.O.D. version of "Aren't You Hungry".

 In 2001, the DVD/video Speak English or Live was released.
 It added to the original Live at Budokan video by including a gig from a German metal festival and footage of the band recording overdubs for live tracks recorded in Japan.
 These would be included on the platinum reissue of Speak English or Die, along with two new studio tracks, to celebrate one million copies of Speak English or Die sold.
 In 2002, the concert film Kill Yourself: The Movie was released on DVD.
+The footage in it from the “Ronnie Dobbs Entitilitus Foundation Benefit” was recorded at the Maritime Hall in San Francisco on Friday, November 12, 1999.